VS Code Extension – LaTeX Workshop

 Note there are two special values:

-"first": Use the first recipe defined inÂlatex-workshop.latex.recipes.-
+"first": Use the first recipe defined inlatex-workshop.latex.recipes.This is the default value.

 "lastUsed": Use the last used recipe by the command *LaTeX Workshop:Build with recipe*.
 This is useful when you have multiple recipes defined and you want to use the last one you used without having to select it again.

-// set the default recipe to the last used one
+// Set the default recipe to the last used one

 "latex-workshop.latex.recipe.default": "lastUsed"